ninjapigeon/Year-Zero/README.md

 -   You can specify the type of the talent on the Talent Item Sheet or
 -   Talents dragged to a robot sheet or created from a robot sheet will be named 'Secondary Functions'.

-## The above is all a work in progress as i migrate this to the OS System.
+The above is all a work in progress as i migrate this to the OpenSource System.